datagrovecr/website/docs/jobs/index.md

 You will help us build the next generation of software to support mercy and justice in the world.
 Datagrove's first product is still in stealth mode, but ask us and we'd be happy to share.

-When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week for the internship.
+When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week at the DatagroveCR office in Rohmoser for the internship.
 When your school is on break, come work with us 40 hours a week and write great software!

 The Datagrove internship is currently limited to students who have been accepted to a Computer Science or related field of study.